+Line 21.
+In columns (a) and (b), enter the applicable two-letter code from the list at: www.IRS.gov/countrycodes.
 Line 22.
 If "Yes," the copy of the Foreign Grantor Trust Owner Statement (page 3 of Form 3520-A) should show the amount of the foreign trust's income that is attributable to you for U.S. income tax purposes.
-See Section IV of Notice 97-34.
+See section IV of Notice 97-34.

-If "No," you may be liable for a penalty of 5% of the trust assets that you are treated as owning, plus additional penalties for continuing failure to file after notice by the IRS.
+If "No," to the best of your ability, complete and attach a substitute Form 3520-A for the foreign trust.
+Otherwise, you may be liable for a penalty equal to the greater of \$10,000 or 5% of the gross value of the portion of trust assets that you are treated as owning, plus additional penalties for continuing failure to file after notice by the IRS.
 See section 6677.
 Also see Penalties on page 2.